-Are you using Gmail email service and thinking about to switch to Protronmail, then before that you should what is the difference between Gmail and Protonmail free mail services?
+Are you using the Gmail email service and thinking about switching to Protronmail, then before that you should what is the difference between Gmail and Protonmail free mail services?

-No doubt that Gmail is one of the best and most favourite email services all over the globe.
-And it is also the most used email service in the world with the user base of over 1.4 billion, and that’s huge and it almost makes it invincible in its segment and also completely unparallel when it comes to competition.
+No doubt that Gmail is one of the best and most favorite email services all over the globe.
+And it is also the most used email service in the world with a user base of over 1.4 billion, and that’s huge and it almost makes it invincible in its segment and also completely unparallel when it comes to competition.

-Almost every one of us has either used it or are still using it as one of the favourite apps of ours.
+Almost every one of us has either used it or is still using it as one of our favorite apps of ours.
 But with the technology and the human brain evolving rapidly at the speed of sound, better things are being developed or pre-existing things are just getting better.

-So here we are in the battle of supremacy, where a new challenger has emerged and it is none other than Protonmail, an end to end encrypted email service founded in 2014.
-But now the question arises that can this young email service provider really challenge and out throw the supergiant Google Gmail of this field?
+So here we are in the battle of supremacy, where a new challenger has emerged and it is none other than Protonmail, an end-to-end encrypted email service founded in 2014.
+But now the question arises can this young email service provider challenge and outthrow the supergiant Google Gmail of this field?
 Well, let us try to find out by comparing key aspects of Protonmail and Gmail to know what are the differences between them?

 Protronmail vs Gmail in terms of Security

-This is not the end of the story if you happen to be some sort of journalist investigating a confidential story or any type of a spy agent who needs to maintain the confidentiality of everything he knows or has, or have any type of similar profession as I mentioned above.
-Then, it is essential that your secret documents or emails remain accessible to you only and not with the email service provider.
+This is not the end of the story if you happen to be some sort of journalist investigating a confidential story or any type of spy agent who needs to maintain the confidentiality of everything he knows or has, or have any type of similar profession as I mentioned above.
+Then, your secret documents or emails must remain accessible to you only and not to the email service provider.

 Also, Google can be forced by legal means to hand over your account to the enforcement law without you being informed about it.
 With all these, we can conclude that Gmail is rather not the best place for handling your sensitive and secret data.

-All these would have definitely brought a smile into the face of all the journalists, or spies, or even you if you happen to be worried that someone might be there to steal your data.
+All these would have brought a smile to the face of all the journalists, spies, or even you if you happen to be worried that someone might be there to steal your data.
 Thus, we can conclude that when it comes to security then Protonmail is the complete winner here and Gmail seems to be weaker.

-A difference of Storage between Gmail and Portronmail services
+A difference in Storage between Gmail and Portronmail services

-Still, this is more than enough if you happen to be text-only emails guy, but it turns to very low if you happen to be handling heavy media attachments in your everyday work.
-Frankly speaking in this very scenario you are left with only two options, the first one is to spend some bucks and upgrade your secure email service, and the other one is that remain stuck with everyone’s favourite Gmail.
+Still, this is more than enough if you happen to be a text-only email guy, but it turns to very low if you happen to be handling heavy media attachments in your everyday work.
+Frankly speaking in this very scenario you are left with only two options, the first one is to spend some bucks and upgrade your secure email service, and the other one is that remain stuck with everyone’s favorite Gmail.

 So, in this very segment, the one who emerges to be the winner is no doubt our very own Gmail.
 Though Protonmail does a good job in eliminating all those ads but still as we are comparing these two players keeping our emotions aside, the winner here is no doubt Gmail.

-Hence, all these for 48 euros a year, it is not at all a bad deal, and if you happen to be worried about security then you should definitely purchase it.
+Hence, all these for 48 euros a year, is not at all a bad deal, and if you happen to be worried about security then you should purchase it.

-Who should use Protonmail and who can stick with Gmail mail service?
+Who should use Protonmail and who can stick with the Gmail mail service?

 However, if all your emails are basically text mails, and you don’t need enough space, then the free version of Protonmail is best for you, you need not think about upgrading it, but if your emails involve heavy media attachment or you need to send more emails than the free email limit per day, then you must upgrade it by choosing between the two plans which I have already mentioned in this article.